Electric bikes; a revolution in the cycling world,

 But here’s the thing, while riding an e-bike, you will definitely start asking yourself:

 – “Can I ride my electric bike without needing a licence or registration on the road on an adventure ride in Oxley Hills, New South Wales?”,

 And a lot more questions of the same kind…

-But one thing for sure is that you should not act upon your assumptions.
+But one thing for sure is that you must not act upon your assumptions.
 Ignoring rules can get you in serious trouble where and when you cannot even imagine.
 Please note as the operator of an electric bike, you are responsible to ensure your electric bike is road legal and that you observe all traffic laws.
 Excuses such as ignorance about the road legality of your bike or seller not informing you about it, will not be considered valid.

 So…our suggestion: Read the guide here to make sure what rules are applied in each state.
 Make sure what is OK in your location and what is not.
-After all, getting on roads of Australia with a bike that runs just as any other vehicle with a motor, you should know what your rights are as electric bike laws are relatively new and sometimes officers might try to fine you for doing something that is legal.
-You don’t want to be caught, fined or even claimed faulty when you are not actually doing it wrong.
+Also it is essential to know what your rights are as electric bike laws are relatively new and sometimes officers might try to fine you for doing something that is legal.
+You don’t want to be fined or facing claims of wrongdoing for actions that are in the boundry of the law.

 E-bike Rules and Regulations in Australia

 Australia is one of the most e-bike friendly countries considering the city structures, specified cycling paths and all the rules and regulations that keep the cycling flow in order in big cities like Sydney and Melbourne.
 The bad news is Australia is one of the most conservative countries when it comes to e-bike laws.
 Here are the most important laws regarding an electric bike that is going to be riden on public roads: